 The required software policy is designed to distribute and install software to the devices in your organization.
 By simply uploading an installation binary and setting the package name, installation command, and schedule you can deploy software to an unlimited number of systems.

 The required software policy needs a package name and installation command to properly execute on the system.

-- Package name is used to identify if the software package has been installed on the endpoint.
+- Package name is used to identify if the software package has been installed on the device.
 In the case of Windows, this is a registry GUID or software package name associated with installed software listed on the "Add/Remove" programs dialog.

 Currently the required software policy will automatically populate the package name and installation command for the following installation binaries

 When an installer of one of these types is uploaded to the Automox platform, we will inspect the installer and pre-populate these fields.
 We will be adding support for additional installer types in upcoming releases.

 For .exe, .pkg, .deb and other installer types not listed above, follow these steps to ensure you can populate the package name field of the required software policy: